Meet Our Instructors

 French 1, 2, 3, and 4

 Susan Habacivch earned a BS in Chemical Engineering from Washington University and a BA in French from Regis College.
 After working for several years in the fibers industry, she began homeschooling her four children in 2003.
 She has been tutoring and teaching science and mathematics in local coops since 2003 and has been teaching online since 2010.

 Math for Sciences: Algebra I Refresher

 Intro to Chemistry and Physics

-Susan Spivey received her B.S. in Journalism from the University of Maryland.
+Susan Spivey received her Bachelor of Science degree in Journalism from the University of Maryland and is currently pursuing her master’s degree in English.
 She worked as a newspaper reporter and editor for several years.
 After starting her family, Susan began substitute teaching in public schools.
 She believes one of her greatest accomplishments has been homeschooling her own children.
-Susan has taught English in homeschool co-ops and has been teaching online for AIM Academy since 2015.
+Susan has taught English in homeschool co-ops for many years and has been teaching online for AIM Academy since 2015.
 She is enthusiastic about sharing her love of literature with students and finds teaching to be a tremendous joy.